aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-page-manipulation/modify-page-history/_index.md

 - **Which Java version is supported?**
   Aspose.Note for Java supports JDK 8 and later.

+## What is modify onenote page history?
+*Modify onenote page history* refers to programmatically editing, adding, or removing entries in a OneNote notebook’s internal revision list.
+This lets you keep only relevant versions, rename historic titles, and optimise notebook size while reducing overall file bloat.

+## Why modify onenote page history?
+Modifying page history can dramatically improve notebook manageability and performance.
+By pruning unused revisions you shrink file size, speed up loading, and make navigation more consistent for end‑users.
+These benefits are especially noticeable in large notebooks with hundreds of pages.

+Aspose.Note supports **50+ input and output formats** and can process notebooks containing **up to 10,000 pages** without loading the entire file into memory, ensuring high‑performance operations.

 ## Prerequisites

 Before you start, make sure you have: